willwin4sure/vault/📏Measures and Probability/Integration/Product Measure.md

 > [!proof]-
 > We can also apply the monotone class theorem, as in the previous proof.
 The finiteness of $\mu_{2}$ is needed for the boundedness of $f_{1}$ when $f$ is bounded.

+Finally, we will define the product measure.
+We do this in the natural way: specify what we want on the $\pi$-system of rectangle sets, and then extend.

 > [!theorem] Theorem (Product measure)
 > There exists a unique measure $\mu=\mu_{1}\otimes \mu_{2}$ on $\mathcal{E}$ such that
 > $$